A page dedicated for candidates offered admission to the MHCI+D Class of 2027

 MHCI+D graduates are in demand.
 You can expect to leave the program ready to find meaningful and rewarding work.

-GSEE Supplemental Finance Awards: Merit-based financing for U.S. students from underrepresented groups.
-We have had students receive this award in the past.
+GSEE Supplemental Finance Awards: Through UW’s GSEE program, eligible students can apply for a Graduate Supplemental Award — a funding source that some of our students have successfully utilized.
 If interested in applying, contact us immediately at mhcid@uw.edu to get started on the award application process.

 Working during the Program: You should not plan to have enough time to work full-time while in this program.
 A few students are able to hold down positions generally asking for 8-10 hours / week, but that is about the maximum you might manage.
 Some students have started the year with part-time consulting or freelance work, but most have found this is too taxing and distracting and have let these go mid-year.
 Each year we hire 3-4 students to assist with social media, website design,videography and other tasks.
 A few students are able to arrange paid work with one of the UW’s research projects.
 This is usually arranged part way through the year and after talking with the professor/research lead.
 Finally, a few other students have taken other light work-study positions, but these are generally less than 10 hours per week.